 The Quips will culminate in a live radio broadcast on 23/5/22.
 More details to come soon.

 Heart of Glass

-Over the next few weeks I will be working on a research residency with Heart of Glass, Emily Gee (Producer) and local disabled people.
+A research residency with Heart of Glass, Emily Gee (Producer) and local disabled people.

 A facilitated work space for artistic enquiry, offering opportunities for exploration, reflection, conversation and risk taking.
 Led by disabled dance artist and Associate Producer at Metal Kate Marsh, the development LAB was about exploring ‘the in-between’ – the space that sits beyond the binary of the ’normative’ and ‘othered’ body.